clabordec/kevtech/active_directory/account_creation.md

 </p>
 <br />

-### Create the following users: `Help Desk`, `Patty`, `Jane Foster`, `Jamie Verges`, `Eric Madson`, `Alex Bertzy`, for the `Help Desk` user, provide a secure password, and set password to never expire, provide a password for the remaning users, but they will need to change their password once they log in
+### Create the following users: `Help Desk`, `Patty`, `Jane Foster`, `Jamie Verges`, `Eric Madson` and `Alex Bertzy`, for the `Help Desk` user, provide a secure password, and set password to never expire, provide a password for the remaning users, but they will need to change their password once they log in
 <p>
 <img width="1002" height="1017" alt="image" src="https://github.com/user-attachments/assets/7461cc8f-d996-4ccc-a0b9-95b06b21bb34" />
 </p>